CodeWithAloha/HIERR/prisma/dataimport/README.md

      - id,surveyId,search
 5. Add a .env file to the dataimport folder based on the .env.example

-## Creating questions.csv, answers.csv, and polis_surveys.csv
+## Creating questions.csv, answers.csv, polis_surveys.csv, and survey_rules.csv

 1. Open a new google sheet
 2. Rename one tab Questions